QuranicPath logo

 Al-Jazeera English - News - Bangladesh Fishermen Missing At Sea

 In that moment, they surrendered themselves completely to the will of Allah.
-They knew, they had no protector, save Allah.
-The only rescuer is Allah.
-The only one who could hear their cries, is Allah.
-The only one who could rescue them from their plight is Allah.
-The Most-Powerful was Allah.
-This feeling of complete surrender to Allah was probably never experienced by them before.
+They knew they had no protector, save Allah.
+The only rescuer was Allah.
+The only one who could hear their cries was Allah.
+The only one who could take them out of this life-threatening situation was Allah.
+Although they may have not done so before, they were forced to submit to the fact that the only being who has control over their lives is the most-powerful Allah.
+This feeling of complete surrender to Allah was unlikely to have been experienced by them before.

 Allah calls on us to draw lessons from this: